srizzling/aws-reinvent-2024/pages/How generative AI can boost developer productivity and player experience (GAM305).md

 				- Built in support for RAG
 					- LLMs hulicinate, [[RAG]] provide context using your knowledge and pass that to the LLM - making it more accurate and fine tuned
 	- Whiteboard and demos
-		-
+		- [[Prompt Engineering]] - Its important..
+Think of the copiolt as an intern - give it context -
 	- Q&A
 -